iluskaland/portfolio-template/README.md

 1. [iluskaland-portfolio](https://iluskaland-portfolio.netlify.app/) - A showcase of what you can achieve with this template.

+*I intentionally did not enable the dark preference on my website, because I prefer the light mode.*

 ## Contributing

 I welcome contributions from the open-source community to improve and enhance this project.
 Whether you're a developer, designer, or someone with new ideas, your contributions are valuable.
 Here are some guidelines to get you started: